kurocha/teapot/README.md

 You need to make sure any basic tools, e.g. compilers, system libraries, are installed correctly before building.
 Consult the platform and library documentation for any dependencies.

+## Dependency Graph

+Dependency analysis is an important part of efficiently building a source tree.
+A dependency graph constructed from a single output file depends on the set of input files and their associated implicit dependencies (e.g. `#include` directives), and additionally the environment and task that is being performed.
+Specifically, the environment can specify additional header files, libraries, or other dependent input files and needs to be considered explicitly.

+Teapot assumes per-environment dependency graphs and in addition, parts of the dependency graph are generated dynamically.
+The process of extracting implicit dependencies can be found under `teapot/extractors` and is used extensively in the build graph `teapot/build`.

 ## Contributing

 1. Fork it